bhavitjain/weather-api/README.md

 # Weather API Wrapper Service with Rate Limiting and Caching

-This project showcases the development of a Python-based Weather App that interacts with a third-party API to retrieve weather data, incorporates rate limiting to prevent overuse, and leverages Redis for caching to enhance performance and efficiency.
+This project showcases the development of a Weather API Wrapper Service that interacts with a third-party API to retrieve weather data, incorporates rate limiting to prevent overuse, and leverages Redis for caching to enhance performance and efficiency.

 ---